gelsonmascarenhas/infra_eks_provisioning_proposal/README.md

 This project contains the three modules
 * **cluster-autoscaler**: Contains yaml file of cluster-autoscaler to scale out ans scale down the EKS cluster nodes.
 * **metrics-server**: Contains metrics server yaml files to deploy the metrics server.
 This server is needed to collect the metrics from pods.
-* **tf-eks-demo**: Contains terraform scripts to deploy infrastructure in declarative format.
+* **tf-eks**: Contains terraform scripts to deploy infrastructure in declarative format.
 * **HPA(Horizontal Pod Autoscaler)**: - To scale out and scale down the pods on nodes.

 I created the following infrastructure on AWS with the instructions given below.